Home | Bioimpedance

 How do BIA and BIS evaluate body composition?

-Body composition corresponds to the distribution between fat mass, muscle mass, and water in the body, providing a much more relevant evaluation than weight alone or BMI.
+Body composition corresponds to the distribution between fat mass, skeletal muscle mass, and water in the body, providing a much more relevant evaluation than weight alone or BMI.

 Bioimpedance (Bioelectrical Impedance Analysis, BIA) is a non-invasive and painless method for analyzing these compartments.
 It relies on how body tissues react to an alternating electrical signal of very low intensity, imperceptible to the individual.

 This response depends notably on tissue hydration and on the properties of cell membranes.
-By integrating these parameters into validated prediction models, BIA allows for the estimation of fat-free mass and its associated compartments, notably muscle mass and total water.
+By integrating these parameters into validated prediction models, BIA allows for the estimation of fat-free mass and its associated compartments, notably skeletal muscle mass and total water.

 Bioelectrical Impedance Spectroscopy (BIS) goes even further: it measures the body’s electrical response over a wide spectrum of frequencies, allowing for a finer characterization of fluid compartments and cellular properties (such as membrane capacitance and characteristic frequency).
 This spectroscopic approach improves the physiological robustness of the model and provides direct quality control thanks to the analysis of signal coherence across the entire spectrum.